 European larch is a great choice for specimen plantings or in groups for parks and large areas.
 Unlike most conifers, it drops its needles in winter.
 Bright green foliage in spring changes to medium green throughout summer, turning a golden yellow in fall before falling.
-This tree has a highest degree of salt tolerance and can therefore be used in the most exposed areas, such as along streets in regions with winter snow and ice.
+This tree has a high degree of salt tolerance and can therefore be used in the most exposed areas, such as along streets in regions with winter snow and ice.

 - Zone 3

 - Zone 6

 - Intolerant of pollution